 With a combined score, where each element is assessed separately, Google decides whether the page experience is good or bad.

-We spoke a lot about Core Web Vitals and its implications.
-But it seems like Google has figured out that tons of sites out there are yet to be Web Vitals-friendly.
+Google has figured out that tons of sites out there are yet to be Web Vitals-friendly.

 Wishing all those sites to comply with the WebVitals standards that too within May 2021 seems to be a far-fetched desire (not only for us SEOs but also for Google.)